 High Intent and Quick Conversions

-It’s great at providing quick solutions to problems that need immediate action.
+The search network is also great at providing quick solutions to problems that need immediate action.

 Let’s say you wake up with an excruciating toothache.